How statistics are calculated

 Median Salary Expectation – the weighted average of the market offer in the selected specialization, that is, the most frequent job offers for the selected specialization received by candidates.
 We do not count accepted or rejected offers.

-Adobe Experience Manager & Platform (AEM, AEP)
+Adobe Experience Manager and Platform (AEM AEP)

 What is AEP(Adobe Experience Platform)